PixelsCamp/docs/SPEAKERS.md

 Yes, at least three things.

-When doing Q&A, if an attendee asks you something without a microphone, please try to repeat the question for the camera; there’s people watching live and the recording will be up a bit later.
+When doing Q&A, if an attendee asks you something without a microphone, please try to repeat the question for the camera; there’re people watching live and the recording will be up a bit later.

 If you can, we’d appreciate that you’d send your slides to your volunteer after your talk, so we can upload them to the website.